14th Adriatic Congress of Pharmacoeconomics and Outcomes Research with focus on CEE

 The overarching goal of the Congress is to advance public health care policies in order to maximize societal welfare and optimize diffusion of and access to innovative health care technologies, so that patients can reach their full life and health potential.

-We are cordially looking forward to seeing you soon in Budapest, Hungary!
+We are cordially looking forward to seeing you soon at the beautiful Brijuni island, Croatia!

 With kindest regards, and on behalf of Congress Organizing Committee,